ht-oliver/eds214-day1-prdata-exploration/README.md

 ### **4) How to Perform this analysis**

 In order to perform this analysis, the user's computer must have the R software language installed and, optionally, the RStudio Integrated Development Language.
-The analysis can be performed with ease by rendering the Quarto document titled "paper.qmd" contained in the "docs" folder in the repository.
+The analysis can be performed with ease by rendering the Quarto document titled "paper.qmd" contained in the "/paper" folder in the repository.
 A more detailed explanation of the analysis can be broken down into 5 steps, listed below:

 #### **1 - Environment Initialization**